 A field \(F\) is said to be an ordered field if \(F\) is also an ordered set such that

-1. For \(x,y,z \in F\text{,}\) \(x < y\) implies \(x+z < y+z\text{.}\)
+For \(x,y,z \in F\text{,}\)\(x < y\) implies \(x+z <

-2. For \(x,y \in F\text{,}\) \(x > 0\) and \(y > 0\) implies \(xy > 0\text{.}\)
+For \(x,y \in F\text{,}\)\(x > 0\) and \(y > 0\) implies \(xy > 0\text{.}\)

 If \(x > 0\text{,}\) we say \(x\) is positive.
 If \(x < 0\text{,}\) we say \(x\) is negative.
 We also say \(x\) is nonnegative if \(x \geq 0\text{,}\) and \(x\) is nonpositive if \(x \leq 0\text{.}\)

-Note that iv implies in particular that \(1 > 0\text{.}\)
+Note that iv implies, in particular, that \(1 > 0\text{.}\)

 Proof.

 Let us prove i.
-The inequality \(x > 0\) implies by item i of definition of ordered fields that \(x + (-x) > 0 + (-x)\text{.}\) Apply the algebraic properties of fields to obtain \(0 > -x\text{.}\) The “vice versa” follows by similar calculation.
+The inequality \(x > 0\) implies by item i of the definition of ordered fields that \(x + (-x) > 0 + (-x)\text{.}\) Apply the algebraic properties of fields to obtain \(0 > -x\text{.}\) The “vice versa” follows by a similar calculation.

-For ii, notice that \(y < z\) implies \(0 < z - y\) by item i of the definition of ordered fields.
+For ii, note that \(y < z\) implies \(0 < z - y\) by item i of the definition of ordered fields.
 Apply item ii of the definition of ordered fields to obtain \(0 < x(z-y)\text{.}\) By algebraic properties, \(0 < xz - xy\text{.}\) Again by item i of the definition, \(xy < xz\text{.}\)

 To prove part iv, first suppose \(x > 0\text{.}\) By item ii of the definition of ordered fields, \(x^2 > 0\) (use \(y=x\)).
 If \(x < 0\text{,}\) we use part iii of this proposition, where we plug in \(y=x\) and \(z=0\text{.}\)